AJFaraday/smiff_music/docs/help/help.md

 _Note:_ this is speculative, no messages are set just yet.

-Synth is short for synthesiser, a device which produces a sound from it's component parts.
+Synth is short for synthesizer, a device which produces a sound from it's component parts.

-In the context of SMIFF a synthesiser will play a note at a specific pitch, which starts at a given step and runs for a given amount of time.
+In the context of SMIFF a synthesizer will play a note at a specific pitch, which starts at a given step and runs for a given amount of time.

 SMIFF's synthesizers are monophonic, they will only play one note at any given time.